 - Do a physical task that you don’t like and that makes you want to sleep again.

 The treatment involves the support of health technicians and the involvement of the individual in this process, as this problem also occurs (in a large percentage) during the day.

-The maintenance of positive results after treatment (psychological and pharmacological) is dependent on the cognitive changes that occur during therapy.
+The maintenance of positive results after a treatment (psychological and pharmacological) depends on the cognitive alterations that occur during therapy.